Non-Surgical Stem Cell and Platelet Procedures for Shoulder or Rotator Cuff Injuries and Arthritis

 The July 15th 2014 episode of The Doctor’s features a former two time Olympic pairs figure skater medalist, Lloyd Eisler who has had a failed rotator cuff surgery.
 Lloyd injured his shoulders while spending a lifetime lifting his skating partners and had a surgery several years ago.
 Now a father and active Hockey player, he reinjured his rotator cuff and was told he needed another surgery.
 His wife (the original Buffy the Vampire Slayer actress-Kristy Swanson) knew an actor colleague who used the Regenexx procedure to successfully treat his rotator cuff, so Lloyd chose a non-surgical route this time.

 Seattle King TV recently featured Regenexx patient Paul Lyon in this news segment.
-Lyon chose to undergo a Regenexx-SD procedure, rather than an invasive and traumatic joint replacement surgery.
+Lyon chose to undergo a Regenexx Stem Cell Procedure, rather than an invasive and traumatic joint replacement surgery.
 The story looks at his results and includes an interview with Dr. Christopher Centeno, founder of the Regenexx Procedures.

 Some patients are apprehensive about the bone marrow aspirate portion of the procedure, but most are surprised to find that they experienced very little pain or discomfort: